 Perspective is a powerful tool.
-At times it serves as an unexpected wake-up call, uncovering a glimpse of hidden possibilities.
-A catalyst prodding us to get to the next level through a renewed work ethic.
-At others, it makes us step back and take a look at the big picture.
-Momentarily forcing us out of our daily routine and narrow world-view with a healthy dose of reality.
+At times it’s an unexpected wake-up call, uncovering hidden possibilities and pushing us to get to the next level.
+At others, it makes us step back and take a look at the big picture, forcing us out of our daily routine and narrow world-view with a healthy dose of reality.

 From a master’s perspective